CastlegateHOA/GoverningDocs/Documents/Rules and Regulations.md

 Suggestion would be lightweight aluminum, or fiberglass, rust-free.

 ##### Rating
-For wind speeds - minimum 54 MPH (for monsoon season) The owner will be responsible for all damages should flagpole damage any adjoining property (vehicles, residence, shared privacy wall, etc.).
+For wind speeds - minimum 54 MPH (for monsoon season).
+The owner will be responsible for all damages should flagpole damage any adjoining property (vehicles, residence, shared privacy wall, etc.).

 #### Gates
 Double gates may be installed to allow access ways to yards.
-Double gates should be the same type, design, and color as the originally installed gates or the same color as the property wall..
+Double gates should be the same type, design, and color as the originally installed gates or the same color as the property wall.

 All double gates require Committee approval.
 Shrubs, trees, or other plants should be located between the house and the double gates, where possible.